What is the IRS Offer in Compromise Dissipated Asset Rule?

 If you have a tax liability with the IRS, an offer in compromise allows you to settle your tax debt for less than the full amount you owe.
 An offer in compromise may be a legitimate option if you can’t pay your full tax liability, or doing so creates a financial hardship.
 The IRS will consider your unique set of facts and circumstances to determine whether you are eligible for an offer in compromise, including your:

 - Ability to pay;

 - Asset equity.

 The IRS generally approves an offer in compromise when the amount offered represents the most that the IRS can expect to collect within a reasonable period of time.
 The Offer in Compromise program is not for everyone.
 If you hire a tax professional to help you submit an offer in compromise, be sure to check his or her qualifications.
-If you are considering an offer in compromise, contact a Los Angeles tax attorney to find out if you qualify.
+If you are considering an offer in compromise, contact a tax attorney to find out if you qualify.